darshan-raul/apollo11-docs/docs/stages/stage-1/stage-1.md

 > Note: There will be similar provisions in other local distributions as well.
 Also in the next stages we will be moving to private registries where these steps will be obsolete.
 But to start with simple setup, these are needed

-- Check if you have docker images for all the 5 services and 2 databases: lunar,dashboard,timeline,commmnd,telemetry
+- Check if you have docker images for all the 5 services: lunar,dashboard,timeline,commmnd,telemetry.
+The database images are public so they will be pulled instead.

     ```bash
     docker images